 ##8.
 “I’ll lose control over data security but still be ultimately responsible”

 While you do, of course, have a responsibility for the data you collect and store on your members, if you use a third-party payment provider, they certainly share the responsibility with you.

 Many payment providers, according to new GDPR rules are now ‘data controllers’ meaning they have an even greater responsibility to the member than before.

 Data controllers, such as GoCardless, will assume responsibility for misuse of data or a breach and are directly liable to data protection authorities in relation to all obligations under GDPR.

-GoCardless stores all the sensitive member data, instead of the member organisation needing to worry about it.
+GoCardless stores all the sensitive member data, instead of your business needing to worry about it.
 This is one less thing to worry about when taking Direct Debit payments.

-Is GoCardless the right solution for my member organisation?
+##Is GoCardless the right solution for my business?

 The best way to discover whether a provider is right for your business is to ask how it will deal with all of the above statements.
 It will become clear very quickly whether an automated Direct Debit solution can ensure it will all be taken care of.

 Through constant product development and conversations with hundreds of organisations, GoCardless has made the process of switching Direct Debit providers more straightforward and less time intensive.